Mipmapp/LoveStoryAlbum/replit.md

 **Page Structure**: Single-page application with six distinct scrapbook pages:
 1. Cover page with entry animation
 2. "How We Met" page with polaroid photo frames
-3. "Favorite Memories" page with photo grid
+3. "Favorite Memories" page with flip card effects (Gifts, Church together, Our first hug day)
 4. "Reasons I Love You" page with sticky notes
 5. Love letter page with envelope interaction
-6. Forever page with music controls
+6. Forever page with music controls and falling images animation

+**Audio Playback**:
-**Audio Playback**: Custom useAudio hook managing HTML5 Audio API with play/pause controls and error handling
+- Custom useAudio hook managing HTML5 Audio API with play/pause controls and error handling
+- Background music system that plays at 30% volume when scrapbook opens
+- Background music stops when "Our Song" plays on the Forever page

+**Loading Screen**:
+- Preloads all images before scrapbook opens to prevent late loading issues
+- Animated progress bar with heart icon
+- Clean up on unmount to prevent memory leaks

+**Animations**:
+- Flip card effects on Favorite Memories page (hover to reveal photos)
+- Falling images animation on Forever page when music plays
+- Memoized positions/rotations for performance optimization

 **Responsive Design**: Mobile-first approach with Tailwind breakpoints and useIsMobile hook